flycheck/flycheck/doc/index.rst

 with installation instructions and a quick start tutorial and then focuses on an in-depth references of all parts of Flycheck.

-We are currently in the process of converting the old Texinfo manual to Sphinx.
-Meanwhile you can read a simple HTML version of the old manual at :download:`flycheck.html <legacy/flycheck.html>`.

 .. toctree::

    user/installation